A generalized risk approach to path inference based on hidden Markov models: Asymptotic risks

 and

 the risks appearing in the generalized problems \eqref{gen-problem} and \eqref{L1-gen-problem}, respectively.
-Actually, convergence of $\R_{\infty}(v(X^T), X^T)$ is also proved (and used in the proof of convergence of $\R_{\infty}(v(X^T; \infty)|X^T)$).
-Hence, the risk in \eqref{gen-problem1}, evaluated at Viterbi paths, converges as well.
+Actually, convergence of $\R_{\infty}(v(X^T; \infty), X^T)$ is also proved (and used in the proof of convergence of $\R_{\infty}(v(X^T; \infty)|X^T)$).
+Hence, the minimized risk in \eqref{gen-problem1}, evaluated at the Viterbi paths, converges as well.

-The limits -- {\it asymptotic risks} -- are (deterministic) constants that depend only on the model and evaluate the Viterbi inference.
-For example, let $R_1(v(\infty))$ be the limit of $R_1(v(X^T; \infty)|X^T)$, which is the asymptotic misclassification rate of the Viterbi decoding.
-Thus, for big $T$, the Viterbi decoding makes about $TR_1(v(\infty))$ misclassification errors.
-The asymptotic risks might be, in principle, found theoretically, but as the limit theorems show, the limiting risks can also be estimated by simulations.
+The limits -- {\it asymptotic risks} -- are (deterministic) constants that depend only on the model and help us assess the Viterbi inference in this principled way.
+For example, let $R_1(k=\infty)$ be the limit (as $T\to\infty$) of $R_1(v(X^T; \infty)|X^T)$, which is the asymptotic misclassification rate of the Viterbi decoding.
+Thus, for large $T$, the Viterbi decoding makes about $TR_1(k=\infty)$ misclassification errors.
+The asymptotic risks might be, in principle, found theoretically, but in reality can be rather difficult.
+However, since all these asymptotic results also hold in the $L_1$ sense, which implies convergences of expectations, the limiting risks can be estimated by simulations.